 Pricing

-Pricing will be announced soon!
-Your deposit is due at registration, with the remaining balance due 6 weeks before camp.
+$500 deposit per person due upon registration, with remaining payment due 6 weeks before camp begins

 Please note that there is an additional 2.5% fee if paying final camp balances with a credit card; to avoid the additional fee, you can simply pay the final balance with ACH transfer or by mailing a check.